Ramadas-Kamat/chatbot-reply/README.md

-# pycharge
+# chatbot_reply
-PYthon CHAtbot Reply GEnerator
+Chatbot Reply Generator in Python

 ##about this project
 My goal is to create a scriptable chatbot engine for Python that could be easily integrated into larger projects.
 By chatbot engine, I mean software that produces responses to user messages, either text responses or the execution of Python code or both, but that isn't responsible for receiving or delivering them.